muntaxir4/DSA_questions/CONTRIBUTING.md

 - Your PR will be reviewed by the repository maintainer.
 If any changes or improvements are needed, feedback will be provided.
 - Once your PR is approved, it will be merged into the main repository.
 Congratulations, you've successfully contributed! 🥳

-> Note: To create multiple PRs to repositories you will need to create different branches.
+> Note: To create multiple PRs to repositories you may need to create different branches.
 So if you want to create another PR:
 ```bash
 git checkout main
 git checkout -b your-branch-name2